 I repeated the same thing on the bottom side of Matt’s pants, holding [Alt] down to set a new source at the red crosshair and then clicking over the yellow circled area to paint in a smoother pants line.

 If you haven’t used this tool before, it’s going to take some getting used to.
 You’ll probably have to click and stamp a few times to get it to look natural.
-I use 30% opacity so that the cloning will blend seamlessly with the rest of the image, but I highly recommend experimenting and adjusting settings to what works best for you.
+Personally, I use 30% opacity so that the cloning will blend seamlessly with the rest of the image.
+I highly recommend experimenting and adjusting settings to what works best for you, though.

 7. Back to the Spot Healing Brush (shortcut: J) to get a little closer to the guitar neck.